 DID YOU KNOW...?

 Bad guests can be actually be blacklisted.
 Yes - blacklisted from ever renting a property again within certain realms.
 Because of bad (and I mean sometimes absolutely horrible) guests who have stayed in cabins, chalets, or hotels, their are lists that exist that are shared among the industry.
 If you are placed on one of these lists, you will not be able to rent a unit from them for the foreseeable future.

 Usually, in order to be blacklisted, you have to do something pretty bad.
 Being blacklisted means that the place does not want a guest to come back and the guest has in some way made the company feel threatened and they want to warn others.
 A company or owner may feel like they lost alot of money or the guest was abusive.
 Making reasonable complaints or requests are not a reason to be on a blacklist.

 Also, your credit card can be charged for damages you or your crew are responsible for.
 Any damages you discover upon entering your unit should be reported immediately.
 Units should be inspected for damages before and after each and every guest stay.
 But if something is missed, you do not want to be held responsible.

 If you enjoyed your stay and would want to recommend it to others, leaving a good review is golden to the owners.
 They will want you to come back and probably alert you to the best deals and offers and discounts.
 Being a good guest will, in turn get you the best service from everyone involved.
-Treating employees with respect and handing each housekeeper a $5 or $10 dollar tip (always - always - give tips directly to each person - do not leave on counters) during your stay can earn you and your crew the royal treatment instantly.
+Treating employees with respect and handing each housekeeper a $5 or $10 dollar tip (always - always - try to give tips directly to each person - do not leave on counters) during your stay can earn you and your crew the royal treatment instantly.
 (Not to mention making someone's day a little better).

 So try to enjoy it and remember - Don't sweat the small stuff!